afzan32/Google-Dorks/README.md

-# Google-Dorks
-A categorized collection with powerful tool for Google Dorks for ethical hacking, penetration testing, and open-source intelligence (OSINT).

 # Google Dorks

 This repository contains a categorized list of powerful **Google Dorks** used in ethical hacking, penetration testing, OSINT (Open Source Intelligence), and bug bounty hunting.